ImranQureshi25/Flight_Data_Analysis_Python_Project/README.md

 ## What the notebook does
 - Loads and inspects the dataset (300,153 rows).
+- Columns include important variables such as class, airline, price, booking time, duration, cities, and timing.
 - Cleans the data (drops redundant index column, checks for nulls and duplicates).
 - Feature engineering:
   - `price (USD $)`: converts fares using the conversion factor applied in the notebook (price * 0.012, rounded).